 Many of our existing research collaborations directly complement our Technology Transfer activities and are strongly supported by the University’s Research & Enterprise Development department (RED).
 For further information on the range of research collaboration schemes, please visit University of Bristol Research and Enterprise Development (RED).

-What our industial partners say
+What our industrial partners say

-In these 2 years, the NRC has generated some excellent interactions, some substantive new projects led by both institutions and a number of new projects that we are still pursuing.
+The Bristol-Oxford Nuclear Research Centre has generated some excellent interactions, some substantive new projects led by both institutions and a number of new projects that we are still pursuing.